-14.24 Consideration of Assembly amendments
+14.25 Consideration of Assembly amendments

-- (1) The amendments made by the Assembly may be - (a) agreed to either with or without amendments; or - (b) disagreed with; or - (c) deferred indefinitely, in which case the Bill lapses. - (2) After the Council has dealt with the amendments, a Message will be sent to the Assembly acquainting them accordingly, without a question being put.
+- (1) The amendments made by the Assembly may be - (a) agreed to either with or without amendments; or - (b) disagreed with; or - (c) deferred indefinitely, in which case the Bill lapses. - (2) After the Council has dealt with the amendments, a Message will be sent to the Assembly informing them accordingly, without a question being put.

-14.25 Bill returned to Assembly
+14.26 Bill returned to Assembly

-When a Bill which originated in the Assembly has been passed by the Council and certified by the Clerk it will be returned to the Assembly with a Message acquainting the Assembly that the Council has -
+When a Bill which originated in the Assembly has been passed by the Council and certified by the Clerk it will be returned to the Assembly with a Message informing the Assembly that the Council has -

-- (a) agreed to the Bill without amendment; or - (b) agreed to the Bill subject to the amendments contained in the schedule attached and the Assembly agreement to such amendments is requested; or - (c) rejected the Bill.
+- (a) agreed to the Bill without amendment; or - (b) agreed to the Bill subject to the amendments contained in the schedule attached and the Assembly agreement to such amendments is requested.